The Buzz on Misophonia – Selective Sound Sensitivity Syndrome

 Why do these sounds annoy some people and not others?

 Those who suffer from this condition are considered to have a disorder called misophonia, also known as ‘selective sound sensitivity syndrome.’
 Early research suggests it might be caused by a hyperconnectivity between the auditory and limbic system, a part of the brain responsible for generating emotions.

 In fact, misophonia is a form of sensory integration disorder.
 Naturally, the job of the brain is to tune out excess stimuli in order for us to function.
 The brain receives billions of stimuli per second and it is our ability to inhibit many of these stimuli and direct our attention only to what is useful, that allows us to perform normally in our daily lives.

 Misophonia is related to hyperacusis, which is excess sensitivity to sound.
 The difference is that hyperacusis is more related to physical intolerance of noise whereas misophonia is more specifically the emotional response.
 Therefore it is more closely related to limbic involvement and involuntary, strong emotional responses.

-For this reason Sound Therapy has proved one of the most effective treatments for midophonia, hyperacusis and tinnitus, all conditions related to a learned pattern of overactivity in the auditory system.
+For this reason, Sound Therapy has proved one of the most effective treatments for misophonia, hyperacusis and tinnitus, all conditions related to a learned pattern of overactivity in the auditory system.